Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Results and Discussions

-Fig.~\ref{fig:DL_Ratio} shows the impact of the fraction of RIS-equipped obstacles $\mu$, the number of RIS elements $N_{\rm r}$, and the average length of obstacles $L_{\rm o}$ on the downlink performance at $\gamma=0\,\rm dB$ and $\omega=0.5\,\rm mW/m^2$.
+To investigate which deployment strategy is better for the downlink performance (\textbf{Q4}), Fig.~\ref{fig:DL_Ratio} shows the impact of the fraction of RIS-equipped obstacles $\mu$, the number of RIS elements $N_{\rm r}$, and the average length of obstacles $L_{\rm o}$ on the downlink performance at $\gamma=0\,\rm dB$ and $\omega=0.5\,\rm mW/m^2$.
 A larger $\mu$, i.e., a higher \ac{RIS} density, increases the existence probability of the cascade LoS link in \eqref{eq:existence} and reduces the length of the cascade LoS link.
 Consequently, the received serving signal power and power density strengthen, positively impacting the SINR while negatively impacting the \ac{EMFE}.
 We see that increasing $\mu$ improves system performance at $L_{\rm o}=15\,\rm m$ and $N_{\rm r}=16$, implying that the positive effect of increasing $\mu$ in coverage dominates.
-Interestingly, there is a different trend at low and high fractions of RISs-equipped obstacles as $L_{\rm o}$ increases.
+This can be considered as a potential downlink deployment strategy for \textbf{Q4}.
+Interestingly, there is a different trend at low and high fractions of RIS-equipped obstacles as $L_{\rm o}$ increases.
 This is because the increased $L_{\rm o}$ not only decreases the LoS probability in the serving link but also in the interfering link, resulting in a decrease in both received power and the received power density in the serving link and the interfering link.
 The lowered received power density and reduced interference positively impact \ac{EMFE} and SINR, while the decreased received power in the serving link negatively impacts SINR.
 For example, for $t_{\rm bu}=100~\rm m$, when $\mu\in [0,0.17)$, the detrimental impact of increasing $L_{\rm o}$ dominates, leading to performance degradation; contrarily, when $\mu\in (0.2,0.4]$, the density of RISs is sufficient to provide cascaded LoS links, compensating for the decreased LoS probability in the serving link.
-Thus, increasing $L_{\rm o}$ results in enhanced performance. {These observations reveal the interdependence of the RIS deployment and the obstacle environment on the SINR and \ac{EMFE}, providing valuable insights into RIS configuration to balance the trade-off between coverage and compliance performance.}
+Thus, increasing $L_{\rm o}$ results in enhanced performance.
+These observations reveal the interdependence of the RIS deployment and the obstacle environment on the SINR and \ac{EMFE}, providing valuable insights into RIS configuration to balance the trade-off between coverage and compliance performance.